-I love a wet into dry recipe and when it comes to baking the simpler the better for me, as I am no pastry chef!
+I love a wet-into-dry recipe and when it comes to baking, the simpler the better for me, as I am no pastry chef.

 There are some swaps in you could use here, change the nuts or omit if you have allergies, also swap in for plain flour or all spelt flour.
-I haven’t tested the recipe with GF flour, but I see no real reason this wouldn’t work.
+I haven’t tested the recipe with gluten-free flour, but I see no real reason this wouldn’t work.

-Its best eaten as close to the day of baking if not fresh out the oven, but also toasted and topped with a big dollop of yogurt or coconut whip, topped with extra pecans and a drizzle of maple.
+It’s best eaten as close to the day of baking if not fresh out the oven, but also toasted and topped with a big dollop of yogurt or coconut whip, topped with extra pecans and a drizzle of maple.

 - Prep time:10 minutes